 With the Recycling Rules!
 In recycling bins, you can collect all your recyclables nicely.
 This set contains four blue stackable bins with handles.
 So you can easily transport each recycling bin.
 With the stackable bins, you can create your recycling station at home or work.
 Start sorting your glass, metals, plastic, paper, etcetera.
 The capacity of each bin is 6 gallons.
 You can also order the containers in larger quantities, such as an 8-pack or 16-pack.

 Recycling bins for the kitchen

-Most people use garbage or recycle bins in their kitchen.
+Most people use garbage or recycle bins in their kitchens.
 The kitchen area in your house where most of your daily trash appears.
 We recommend getting a kitchen bin with a recycling compartment.
 These two compartment trash cans are perfect for sorting kitchen waste.
 You can fill one of the buckets with garbage and the others with recyclables.

 Are you looking for a stylish kitchen bin?
 Check out our recommendations.

 There are all kinds of kitchen recycle bins, because not all kitchens are the same, of course.
 You can buy a kitchen trash can in all sorts of shapes, sizes, materials, and colors.
 Do you have a small kitchen?
-Then you can look for a slim or narrow sized recycling bin.
+Then you can look for a slim or narrow-sized recycling bin.
 You can also opt for a pull-out kitchen trash can that you can install in a kitchen cabinet.
-These type of pull-out recycling bins are also great if you want to keep your trash and trash can out of view.
+This type of pull-out recycling bin is also great if you want to keep your trash and trash can out of sight.